uab-cgds-worthey/quac/README.md

 | [somalier](https://github.com/brentp/somalier)                                                                             | Estimation of sex, ancestry and relatedness using BAM file                                              | Sex, ancestry and relatedness estimation |

-#### Optional tools' results consumption
+### Optional QC output consumed by QuaC

-[TODO clean up this paragraph] In addition to the above tools, optionally QuaC can also utilize QC results produced by the tools below when run with flag `--include_prior_qc`.
+[TODO clean up this paragraph] In addition to the above tools,

+Optionally QuaC can also utilize QC results produced by the tools listed below when run with flag `--include_prior_qc`.
 At CGDS, these files are produced as part of the [small variant caller pipeline](https://gitlab.rc.uab.edu/center-for-computational-genomics-and-data-science/sciops/pipelines/small_variant_caller_pipeline).